codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 * Controlled automation with policies
   For scalable, automated usage, you can associate Promotion Workflows with Promotion Policies.
 Promotion Policies govern promotion behavior according to predefined criteria to create reusable promotion configurations.
-  This approach matches workflows to environments or products, ensuring consistent behavior across multi-environment promotion flows.
+  With this approach, you can match workflows to environments or products, ensuring consistent behavior in multi-environment promotion flows.
 You can also combine workflows with specific promotion actions, such as committing changes in pre-production and creating pull requests in production.

   Example:
   Assign a validation workflow for all staging environments and a performance testing workflow for production environments.